emuvi/ichain/README.md

-# IChain
+# PChain

-IChain is a command program that chains multiple executions of programs in parallel passing inputs and outputs between then as configured in a ICH file.
+PChain is a command program that chains multiple executions of programs in parallel passing inputs and outputs between then as configured in a PCH file.

 ## ICH Setup Specification